Skip to content

 Unconventional resources

-Aramco is developing unconventional gas fields to help meet the demand for lower-carbon energy.
+Aramco is developing unconventional gas fields to help meet rising local demand for this lower-carbon energy option.

 Since the 1970s, we have been capturing the natural gas that is released from our reservoirs as a byproduct of oil production.
-For decades we’ve harnessed the potential gas holds as both a lower-carbon source of energy to use in power generation and as a feedstock for domestic industry.
+For decades we’ve harnessed the potential gas holds as both a lower-carbon source of energy to use in the Kingdom’s power generation and a feedstock for domestic industry.

 We aim to access more of this valuable energy source by exploring and developing Saudi Arabia’s considerable unconventional gas reserves.